 The Bellevue Lode Systems form a continuous 4 km mineralised system of high grade quartz lodes in a shear corridor within the Mount Goode Basalt.
 Mineralisation is shear controlled and associated with high pyrrhotite content, minor chalcopyrite and fine-grained visible gold.

-Within the lode system, there are 5 currently known high grade structural domains, Bellevue Lode, Deacon Lode, Tribune Lode, Viago Lode and the Southern Belle Lode.
-Currently, defined systems are all located in the top 600m from surface and no drilling or testing has occurred below this horizon.
+Within the lode system, there are 5 currently known high grade lodes; Bellevue Lode, Deacon Lode, Tribune Lode, Viago Lode and the Southern Belle Lode.
+Currently, defined lodes are all located in the top 600m from surface and no drilling or testing has occurred below this horizon.

 The Viago Deposit was discovered in June 2018 during drilling targeting offset lode positions of the Bellevue Mine.
 High-grade gold mineralisation in the Viago Lode has now been extended to a total strike length of 1,500 metres representing a doubling of the previous resource envelope (750 metres of strike length).
 The Viago Lode is one of the highest grade gold discoveries in recent times with a inferred resource of 700,000 ounces @ 16.1 g/t gold.
 The Viago Lode mineralisation remains completely open along strike in both directions.

 The Tribune Lode was discovered by Bellevue Gold in late 2017 in shallow RC drilling.
 The lode is located 400m west of the Bellevue Mine and strike has now been tested for 1,300m and remains open along strike and at depth.